Ackintya/Ask-NITK/README.md

 # Ask NiTK

 Hey Fellow NITKians,
 This is an app in which is intended to be a replica of Quora,stackoverflow and gumtree to out best efforts using React, Redux, Node JS, Express Js, MongoDb, REST Api and little bit of AWS.
-[Visit Website](https://asknitk.herokuapp.com/) to try out
+[Visit Website](https://asknitk.herokuapp.com/) to try out.

 ## Features :